Yagate Kimi ni Naru

 report Recommended by Corrout

 Bloom Into You is also a girls love anime with similar vibes to Whisper me a love songs, the characters look similar (imo, but their personalities aren't really the same), both deals with unrequited love/confusing feelings between two girls.
 Bloom into you involves a school council setting, while Whisper me a love seems to have a band-centred setting.
-Although I don't think these two animes are like similar similar, I think anyone who likes one of these will definitely like the other.
+Although I don't think these two animes are like similar similar (Bloom Into you has a more serious drama feel, while Whisper Me a Love song is more comedic), I feel anyone who likes one of these will definitely like the other.

 report Recommended by vbrabandt2005